fibo/flow-chart/README.md

 > is a collection of [React] components to draw an algorithm, workflow or process diagram

+**This package is at an early stage of development, contributions are welcome**.

 ## Installation

 [React] is required as a peer dependency.